February 1922

 Ó Duibhir (2011), pgs 66-67

-By this point, the three IRA prisoners in Derry had been reprieved and the Monaghan footballers released (reluctantly by Craig at Churchill’s insistence).
+By this point, the three IRA prisoners in Derry Jail had been reprieved and the Monaghan footballers released (reluctantly by Craig at Churchill’s insistence).
 Collins arranged for 26 of the loyalist hostages to be released.
 The remainder are released during March.

 Churchill sets up a border commission with Northern, Southern and British representatives to monitor the situation but it never functions effectively.
 Collins protests strongly to Churchill about the mobilization of the Specials “for actions against our people in the north-east”.

-(Dooley and Hall says that the releases of the Monaghan footballers and most of the captured unionists did not happen until the 21st and the Specials captured at Clones were still held.
+(Dooley and Hall says that the releases of the Monaghan footballers and most of the captured unionists did not happen until later and the Specials captured at Clones were still held.
 Dooley also says that the USC subsequently trenched all the roads on the Tyrone-Monaghan border so as to prevent further kidnapping.)

 Hopkinson (1988), pg 80; Phoenix (1994), pg 184; Dooley (2017a), pg 105; Hall (2019), pgs 90-91

-The Irish Free State (Agreement) Bill introduced to the Westminster parliament by Churchill.
-There is fierce opposition from the Ulster Unionists and their Conservative Allies.
+There is strong opposition from the Ulster Unionists and their Conservative allies.
 The key issue in the interpretation of the Article 12 of the Treaty – the boundary clause.
-On Fermanagh and Tyrone, Churchill admits that they are a weak point in the Ulster position.
-However, he goes on to give a minimalist interpretation of the areas that the Boundary Commission would change.
-Devlin attacks the NI government in British House of Commons for its treatment of the nationalist minority saying that his constituents were “the victims of a system of terrorism without parallel in any country in Europe”.
+On Fermanagh and Tyrone, Churchill admits that they are a weak point in the Ulster position as “It affects the existing frontiers of Ulster and may conceivably affect them prejudicially”.
+However, he goes on to give a minimalist interpretation of the areas that the Boundary Commission would change and says the British government is determined to “defend every inch of Ulster soil as if it was Kent”.
+An amendment refusing assent to the boundary commission is defeated by 302 votes to 60.

-Curran J M (1980), pg 169; Phoenix (1994), pg 184; Parkinson (2004), pg 227; McDermott (2001), pg 171
+Curran J M (1980), pg 169; Phoenix (1994), pg 184; Parkinson (2004), pg 227; McDermott (2001), pg 171; Fanning (2013), pgs 320- 321; Matthews (2004), pgs 65 & 71 & 77

-Churchill telegrammes Collins saying that “the North have ample forces to defend their territory but if not more troops will be sent them to any extent that may be necessary”.
+Churchill telegrams Collins saying that “the North have ample forces to defend their territory but if not more troops will be sent them to any extent that may be necessary”.
 (It would seem that Churchill had some intelligence on the Ulster Council.)

 Dooley (2007a), pg 105